UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 }
 ```

-Some scheduling software includes [scene categories](#scene-categories) as part of the breakdown itself.
-Examples of these keys are `Unit`, `Location` and `Script Day`.
+Some scheduling software includes categories as part of the breakdown itself.
+Examples of these keys are Unit, Location and Script Day.
 These are not included as keys in the object directly, but can be inferred by the inclusion of elements that are in those categories.
-For instance, the inclusion of an element with the `name`: 'D12', which is in the `Script Day` category, will mean that this breakdown is for a scene that takes place on D12 in the script.
+For instance, the inclusion of an element with the `name`: 'D12', which is in the Script Day category, will mean that this breakdown is for a scene that takes place on D12 in the script.

 The `elements` array contains element IDs that represent all of the elements in the breakdown.